Chart Color Schemes

 Reservoir performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high, with 28.1% currently enrolled in formal education: 7.8% in primary, 6.8% in tertiary, and 5.9% in secondary education.
+Educational participation is high, with 28.1% currently enrolled in formal education.
+This includes 7.8% in primary education, 6.8% in tertiary education, and 5.9% pursuing secondary education.

 Frequently Asked Questions - Education